qoq/wiijoy/README.md

 Turning 2-button support on is disables the auto-fire function

 For Atari 2600 paddle controller mode:
 Current PCB layout does not have circutry for this mode.
-You must add 4 resistors and 2 capacitors (see schematic)
+You must add 4 resistors and 2 capacitors (see https://github.com/qoq/wiijoy/blob/main/pics/schematic_v2.png)

 ### Connecting Wii Nunchuck:
 The Nunchuck's connector has three pins on one side and two pins on the other.
 Be sure to match them to 3 and 2-pin pads on WiiJoy PCB.